maiaacademy/imersao-azure-expert/README.md

 1. Connect Virtual machine and start disk.

-1. Explore properties to Virtual machine.
+1. Explore properties to Virtual machines.

-## Project #01 - Migrate Virtual Machines (60 min)
+## Lab #04 - Migrate Virtual Machines (60 min)

 1. In the Azure portal, open another browser tab, navigate to the [301-nested-vms-in-virtual-network Azure QuickStart template](https://github.com/Azure/azure-quickstart-templates/tree/master/301-nested-vms-in-virtual-network) and select **Deploy to Azure**.
 This will automatically redirect the browser to the **Hyper-V Host Virtual Machine with nested VMs** blade in the Azure portal.